kgshank/gse-sound-output-device-chooser/.github/ISSUE_TEMPLATE/bug_report.md

 * OS

 **Error / Journal messages**
-* Journal messages related to the error / extension.
+* Enable Log messages in extension preferences and share the output of  `journalctl -r | grep SDC`